BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Related Work

-\point{Our contribution} Our work significantly improves upon the known results by developing application-specific local privatization algorithms that work in combination with the trusted curator model algorithms.
-Specifically, our insight of providing all users with differential privacy guarantees but achieving it differently depending on whether or not they trust the data curator, enables an efficient privacy-preserving head list construction.
-The subsequent usage of this head list in the algorithm operating in the local model helps overcome one of the main challenges to utility of privacy-preserving algorithms in the local model~\cite{fanti2016building}.
-Moreover, the weighted aggregation of probability estimates obtained from algorithms operating in the two models (that explicitly factors in the amount of noise each contributed), enabled remarkable utility gains compared to usage of one algorithm's estimates.
-As discussed in Section~\ref{sec:ccs}, we significantly outperform the most recently introduced local algorithm of~\cite{qin2016heavy} on metrics of utility in the search context.
+\point{Our contribution} Our work significantly improves upon the known results by developing application-specific local model algorithms that work in combination with trusted curator model algorithms.
+Specifically, our insight of providing all users with differential privacy guarantees, but achieving it differently depending on whether or not they trust the data curator, enables an efficient privacy-preserving head list construction.
+The subsequent usage of this head list in the algorithm operating in the local model helps overcome one of the main challenges to utility of privacy-preserving local algorithms~\cite{fanti2016building}.
+As discussed in Section~\ref{sec:ccs}, we significantly outperform previous work of~\cite{qin2016heavy} on metrics of utility in the search context.\\